-“We were concerned about the burden of student loans on our employees and want to support their financial health,” explains Howard Lee, president and CEO of UHA.
+“We were concerned about the burden of student loans on our employees and want to support their financial health,” explains Howard Lee, President and CEO of UHA.
 “In addition, we hope to help mitigate concerns about college affordability for our employees who may be considering going back to school or are paying for their children’s education.”

-As with its other employee benefits including Wellness Bucks and Wellness Time, student-loan repayment is not a standard, run-of-themill offering; the Society for Human Resource Management (SHRM) estimated that only eight percent of U.S. companies were offering loan repayment as of June of this year.
+As with its other employee benefits including Wellness Bucks and Wellness Time, student-loan repayment is not a standard, run-of-the-mill offering; the Society for Human Resource Management (SHRM) estimated that only eight percent of U.S. companies were offering loan repayment as of June of this year.
 UHA is proud to join these innovative companies.

-”College graduates feel more financially trapped than ever, but with employer Student Loan Repayment programs, employees have a unique oppourtunity to get a head start, paying loans off years earlier,” says David Aronson, CEO of Peanut Butter.
+”College graduates feel more financially trapped than ever, but with employer Student Loan Repayment programs, employees have a unique opportunity to get a head start, paying loans off years earlier,” says David Aronson, CEO of Peanut Butter.
 “UHA is already a known wellness leader in its community, and this program takes yet another great step in looking out for the financial wellness of their employees and their employees’ families.”

-The benefit will cover both federal and private student loans undertaken by the UHA employee either for her own education or for the employee’s children’s education at the post-secondary level for college or trade schools.
+The benefit will cover both federal and private student loans undertaken by the UHA employee either for their own education or for the employee’s children’s education at the post-secondary level for college or trade schools.

 To help its employees combat these rising figures, UHA also offers a college tuition reimbursement program to all qualifying UHA associates.